CartoDB/mobile-sdk/doc/routing.md

   </ul>

   <div class="Carousel-item js-Tabpanes-item is-active">
-  {% highlight html %}

-  onlineRoutingService = new CartoOnlineRoutingService("nutiteq.osm.car");
+  {% highlight html %}onlineRoutingService = new CartoOnlineRoutingService("nutiteq.osm.car");

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}

-  onlineRoutingService = new CartoOnlineRoutingService("nutiteq.osm.car");
+  {% highlight html %}onlineRoutingService = new CartoOnlineRoutingService("nutiteq.osm.car");

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}

-  _onlineRoutingService = [[NTCartoOnlineRoutingService alloc] initWithSource:@"nutiteq.osm.car"];
+  {% highlight html %}_onlineRoutingService = [[NTCartoOnlineRoutingService alloc] initWithSource:@"nutiteq.osm.car"];

   {% endhighlight %}
   </div>

   <div class="Carousel-item js-Tabpanes-item">
-  {% highlight html %}
+  {% highlight html %}COMING SOON...

-  COMING SOON...

   {% endhighlight %}
   </div>

 </div>

-### 2. Calculate route
+2) Calculate the route with the `calculateRoute` request

-Note that the **calculation request is expensive**.
-So use of separate thread is strongly suggested, as in the sample below.
-Otherwise the main thread could be blocked for up to couple of seconds on slow devices.
+Calculating routing requests are expensive (in quota consumption and in processing times).
+It is recommended to use a background task for more efficient performance.
+Otherwise, the original routing task can be blocked for a few seconds on slower mobile devices.

-See our full sample to see how to show the instructions on the map, as Line and Markers.
+These code samples display how to show navigation instructions on the map, as indicated by line and markers.

 <div class="js-TabPanes">
   <ul class="Tabs">